+The style of hunting known as “Long Range Hunting” has come a long way in the last decade.
 The days of Kentucky windage and Arkansas elevation have been replaced with some of the most technologically advanced optics; boosting more magnification, repeatable internal adjustment, even having the option of different reticle focal plans.
 All of these advancements have aided shooters in reliably placing bullets on target at ranges that were thought as unobtainable for the average shooter.

 With all major optic companies offering a scope that would be considered in the “Long Range” category, how does one decide what will work best for them?
 About a year ago, as I was reading The Shooters Bible, I was asking myself this very question, as I was in the market for a scope to put on a new custom build that I had.

 What I mean by that is, that as a hunter I believe that it is my responsibility to always get as close to game as I can before I shoot.
 I’m not looking for long range or nothing; I want ethical.
 Sure, I love to practice out to a 1,000 yards with my hunting guns on rocks and other inanimate objects, but the primary objective of this gun is to fill the freezer.

-Solution…GreyBull Precision and their Precision Hunting Optic (PHO).[the_ad id=”70621″]
+Solution…GreyBull Precision and their Precision Hunting Optic (PHO).

 One could argue that there are scopes on the market that may offer more clarity, but not without the optic being considerably heavier.
 The precision hunting reticle (PHR) in the gen 2 is one of the most simple, fast, and accurate reticle systems I’ve seen.
 It features windage hash marks set at 1MOA, with 8 MOA of hold-over on the right and 8MOA on the left of the center cross hair.

 Along with the 30mm main tube, the internal adjustments for elevation are in 1/3 minutes rather than the standard ¼ minutes found in most scopes.
 Not only does this increase the overall internal adjustment of the scope, but it also gives the hunter the ability to get 20 minutes of angle in one revolution; thus making elevation corrections faster in the field.
 A side focus and parallax dial are also included to aid the shooter in long range corrections.

 There are many companies who offer this for their scopes now, but GreyBull was at the forefront of this technology many years ago.
 GreyBull isn’t just building turrets based off of generic published ballistic coefficients that are often inaccurate.
 They send instructions for gathering YOUR specific information, ensuring that they are building the most accurate turrets on the market today.
 Each turret is manufactured in house, and individually based off of the customer’s data.

 The bottom line is that the Precision Hunting Optic is a product that is built for hunters, by hunters with years of long range experience.
 This product should definitely be on the “short list” if you are in the market for a new long range hunting scope.
 The guys at GreyBull will go above and beyond to ensure that you are happy with their product.